-We charge £15.91 for our support hours (Subject to annual review).
+We charge an hourly rate for our support hours (details on application).
 The number of care and support hours are determined in assessments and communication with the funding authority.

-The cost for day services is £34.42 per day (or £17.21 per session), although there may be some variation if there are additional support needs for personal care and during lunch time.
+The charge for day services is calculated per day and may vary if there are additional support needs for personal care and support during lunch time.

-The rent of £247.50 pw is inclusive of food, heating, electricity, landline, communal TV, Internet etc, and this is funded through a combination of housing benefits and other benefits.
+The base rent of £252.75 pw (Correct at November 2020 for standard accommodation) is inclusive of food, heating, electricity, landline, communal TV, Internet etc, and this is funded through a combination of housing benefits and other benefits.